Best lawn mower brands

 Best and worst lawn mower brands

-Below we’ve collated all of our lawn mower test results since 2010, plus our unique reliability ratings and customer scores so you can see how brands match up.
+Below we’ve collated all of our lawn mower test results since 2015, plus our unique reliability ratings and customer scores so you can see how brands match up.
 Which? members should log in to unlock the table.
-If you’re not a Which? member, take a Which? trial for £1 to access the table and all our reviews.
+If you’re not a member, join Which? to access the table and all our reviews.

 |Best lawn mower brands|